car03h/va.gov-team/platform/working-with-vsp/onboarding/Product Development Checklist.md

 # Step 3

-Schedule a Go / No Go meeting With Platform, your PO, and other stakeholders whose sign-off you need.
+Schedule a Go / No Go meeting With Platform, your PO, and other stakeholders whose sign-off you need in order to kick off your release plan.
 [Here's a template for a great go / no go meeting agenda](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/product-management/go-no-go-meeting-template.md)

 # Step 4